ettienem3/majestic3-open-source/frontend/README.md

 To assist with debugging, enable or tweak php error reporting in the /home/m3front/public/index.php file.
 These options could be moved elsewhere within you application.

-Resouces such as images, stylesheets and scripts are loaded from http://cdn-aws.majestic3.com.
+Resouces such as images, stylesheets and scripts are loaded from https://cdn-aws.majestic3.com.
 This location can be set within the global.php file under the cdn_config section.
 This can also be set from the domain specific configuration file.
 The global and domain configuration files are merged, with the domain content superceeding the global contents.
 In other words, the two arrays are merged and items could be overwritten by the array contained with the domain specific config file.

 Once you have your installation running, we urge you to make changes to you environment to remove the api key field from the login screen to avoid irratation by your clients and make it more secure.
 Tip, once the user has logged in the first time successfully, the api key can be stored locally using the storage models provided.

 ~CLOSING~
 *********
 This is the second Beta version of the open source project and there are bound to be issues, bugs or other issues coming out of the woodwork.
-Please share your experiences, frustrations, idea and happines with us in order to try and make it even better for the next release.
+Please share your experiences, frustrations, ideas and happines with us in order to try and make it even better for the next release at issues@majestic3.com.

+Once this release has become more stable and is ready for a formal release, will we endeaviour to put together a simple manual to assist with coding, highlight which code to target for which specific operations, more in depth explanations etc etc.

 ~FEEDBACK~
 **********
 Feedback can be sent to issues@majestic3.com.
-Information obtained from here will be collected, filtered, comipled and shared via the wiki.majestic3.com website.
+Information obtained from here will be collected, filtered, compiled and shared via the https://wiki.majestic3.com website.
 So be sure to check if out from time to time.

 We do look forward to your feedback and wish you all the best of luck in your endeavours!